Broadly speaking, a distributed computing system is a set of

 Prerequisites: Basic ideas in algorithm design and analysis

-Tentative Topics: basic models and complexity measures, leader election, mutual exclusion, consensus, fault-tolerance, broadcast and multicast, causality, synchonization, simulations among models, sensor network and mobile computing issues.
+Tentative Topics: basic models and complexity measures, leader election, mutual exclusion, consensus, fault-tolerance, broadcast and multicast, causality, synchonization, simulations among models, applications.

 Phone: (225) 578-5238